 - A firm and comfortable fit

-- Slippers – slippers usually have smooth soles and are poorly fitting, making you slip and shuffle.
-If you can’t avoid slippers, choose ones that are firm over your heel and have a non-slip sole.
+- Slippers outside of the house – slippers usually have smooth soles and are poorly fitting, making you slip and shuffle.
+If you can’t avoid slippers, choose ones that are firm over your heel and have a non-slip sole

-In addition to experiencing muscle weakness, foot posture, nerve sensation and balance and gait changes as we age, many elderly Australians also present foot conditions such as toe deformities or bunions.
+In addition to experiencing changes in your muscle strength, foot posture, nerve sensation, balance and gait during ageing, many elderly Australians also present foot conditions such as toe deformities or bunions.

 It is always good practice to get your feet measured properly as they may have changed since your last fitting.
-A podiatrist can determine the right shoe for you to ensure there are no hurdles when it comes to mobility.
+Your local My FootDr podiatrist can determine the right shoe for you to ensure there are no hurdles when it comes to your mobility, safety and independence.